Yoolysees

 or the inescapable nature of that which can be seen

 “Think you’re escaping and run into yourself.
 Longest way round is the shortest way home.”
-(Ulysses, James Joyce) … this sort of describes drawing in virtual reality.
+(Ulysses, James Joyce) … this describes drawing in virtual reality.

 I shared the development of this project on social media and now present the final works exhibited as part of the `Yoolysees’ Exhibition curated by Lucy Brennan-Shiel, and shown at The Electro Studios Project Space, St Leonards on Sea.

 Proteus, the third episode of Ulysses, looks at shifts in sensory perception.
-It is an exploration of the nature of reality as Joyce applies empiricism through different sensory approaches.
+An exploration of the nature of reality as Joyce applies empiricism through different sensory approaches.

-As a digital artist, I explore shifts between the physical and digital worlds suspecting reality may be much broader and more complex than we want to acknowledge.
+As a digital artist, I explore shifts between the physical and digital worlds suspecting reality is broader and more complex than we want to acknowledge.

 You Bowed To Yourself in the Mirror